 Now it’s a little more complicated, because I have to be a teacher for the eldest son as well.
 I wish you good health!!!!

 — Alena Temnikova, Pure Earth Russia

 Tajikistan is the only country in Central Asia that, so far, that has not fallen into the zone of influence of the virus.
 We celebrated the spring holiday of Navruz – New Year – according to the Zoraastrian calendar.
 But still, people are afraid to go out often.
 Streets and parks have very few people.
-From March 21 to March 26, people in the country had a rest period, but we are all going back to work on March 27.
+From March 21 to March 26, people in the country had a rest period, but we are all back at work on March 27.
 Work continues as usual.
 We signed an agreement with UN FAO to conduct an investigation of an additional 58 toxic pollution sites.
-We should start work on this on April 1, 2020.
+We should start work on this in April 2020.

 — Ulugov Umidjon Amonovich (Umed), Pure Earth Tajikistan